-The project structure and scope is the what and the how.
-Document exactly what you are doing, and how it will be accomplished.
-This involves defining each task that will need to be completed in order to finish the project.
-Be sure to also include information about the scope by defining the parameters of the project.
-Especially if you are working with an IT vendor, it’s important to be on the same page about exactly what is and is not included in your engagement.
+The project structure and scope are the what and the how.
+Document exactly what you are doing and how it’s accomplished.
+This involves defining each task that must be completed to finish the project.
+Include information about the scope by defining the project's parameters.
+If you’re working with an IT vendor, it’s important to be on the same page about exactly what is and is not included in your engagement.

-Will this project be delivered in phases, or all at once?
+Will this project be delivered in phases or all at once?
 When will various components be released to users, if applicable?
-These are the areas of the project structure that it’s important to define.
 Blocking out the IT project into distinct phases can help maintain organization.

 What needs to be completed before the project can begin?
 What elements need to be put into place before work can start?
 Prerequisites may be technology-related, but not necessarily.
 They might be related to business processes—have we done everything we need to in order for this project to be valid?
 Or they may involve budgeting—do we have a procurement strategy that has received the go-ahead?
 Whatever your project prerequisites, now is the time to organize them into your IT project plan.

 During the project, as deliverables are completed, one of the project roles will be to assess them for quality and make approvals.
-Be sure that one of your defined project roles is empowered to assess deliverables and decide whether they have been successfully completed.
+Ensure one of your defined project roles is empowered to assess deliverables and decide whether they have been completed.

 5. Timeline and Schedule